johnstongrant/Tech-Demo-TailwindCSS/README.md

 </html>
 ```

-Furthermore, Tailwind provides some strategies that enable the developers to use user's system prefernces in order to change the default theme of the website by `window.matchMedia()` API.
+Furthermore, Tailwind provides some strategies that enable developers to use a user's system preferences in order to change the default theme of the website by `window.matchMedia()` API.
 Here's a simple example of how to use operating system prefernces while defining different themes for the website.
 Note that it's best to add this JavaScript inline the the HTML Head element in order to avoid a ["flash of unstyled content"](https://en.wikipedia.org/wiki/Flash_of_unstyled_content):

 ```js
 // On page load or when changing themes